 Overall, it is important, that the users are in control of the challenges posed by their own experiments.
 Indeed, a deep knowledge of phenomena at the micro- and nano-scale involved in your experiment allows for better formulation of loading solution recipe, correct choice of protective coatings and correct storage protocol.

 Inexperienced users we recommend to adhere to the standard protocols given by Cytosurge when handling, cleaning and storing the probes.

 This way FluidFM probes can often be used for several experimental sessions and the lifetime varies between a few hours and one month.

 Nonetheless, we do not recommend using the same probe for more than 1 month and remind that it is not possible to exchange or renew the liquid loaded in a FluidFM probe.

 A FluidFM probe mostly stops working because it gets clogged due to the following two reasons:

 Drying out.
 A previously immersed probe is always at risk of clogging, once exposed to air.
 Thus keep it in liquid whenever possible and make sure the probe reservoir also does not dry out.

-Other factors which can limit the lifetime of a FluidFM probe are dirty or unstable suspensions, microscopic bubbles in the suspension, strongly acidic or corrosive operating environments, or as well as inappropriate or exhausted coating.
+Other factors which can limit the lifetime of a FluidFM probe are dirty or unstable suspensions, microscopic bubbles in the suspension, strongly acidic or corrosive operating environments, strong organic solvents, as well as inappropriate or exhausted coating.